Diane-4P/harry-potter-quiz/TESTME.md

 ## Browser Compatibility

 When testing the site on multiple browsers (Chrome, Firefox, Edge and Duck Duck Go) the game performed well by showing the instructions, right and wrong answers, going from one question to the next and going from one level to the next, but there was a white edge around the buttons on the Firefox browser and on the Duck Duck Go the Instructions seemed to be larger than the screen size so showed the slider bar on the right.
 This will need to be checked out to see what I can do so that it doesn't happen on future projects.
-All the browsers seem to have a slight height difference than the browser which I will also need to look into more.
+All the browsers seem to have a slight height difference than the browser, which I will also need to look into more.

 ****